brevzin/cpp_proposals/3294_code_injection/code-injection.md

 The `argument_list` is simply building up the token sequence `[: p0 :], [: p1 :], [: p2 :], ..., [: pN :]` for each parameter (except forwarded).
 There is no name lookup going on, no checking of fragment correctness.
 Just building up the right tokens.

 Once we have those tokens, we can concatenate this token sequence using the same `$()` quoting operator that we've used for other problems and we're done.
+Token sequences are just a sequence of tokens - so we simply need to be able to produce that sequence.

-Note that we didn't actually have to implement it this way - we could've concatenated the entire token sequence piecewise.
+Note that we didn't actually have to implement it using a separate `argument_list` local variable - we could've concatenated the entire token sequence piecewise.
 But this structure allows factoring out parameter-forwarding into its own function:

 ::: std
 ```cpp